This is Part 9 of the Fundamentals of DevOps and Software Delivery series.

 CloudFront can take 2–10 minutes to deploy, so be patient.
 When apply completes, you should see the

-browser, and you should see the same content as Figure 100.
+browser, and you should see the same content as in Figure 85.
 Congrats, you’re now serving and caching

 static content via a network of 600+ CloudFront PoPs dispersed all over the world!